-If you are writing a custom application, you have the option of using the Security World mechanisms, in which case your users can use either KeySafe or the command-line utilities supplied with the module for many key-management operations.
+If you are writing a custom application, you have the option of using the Security World mechanisms, in which case your users can use the command-line utilities supplied with the module for many key-management operations.
 This means you do not have to write these functions yourself.